Discrete Boltzmann multi-scale modeling of non-equilibrium multiphase flows: Numerical Simulations and Analysis

-To examine the conservativeness of the new model, we monitor variations in $\rho$, $\rho \mathbf{u}$ and $e_{T}$ in a thermal phase transition process in figure 5.
-The initial conditions are $(\rho, T, u_{x}, u_{y})=(1.5+\Delta , 1.0, 0.0, 0.0)$, where $\Delta $ is a random noise of the amplitude $0.001$ acting as heterogeneous nuclei and accelerating the kinetic process.
-The remaining parameters are $N_{x}=N_{y}=128$, $\tau =10^{-3}$, $K=5\times 10^{-5}$, and $\Pr =0.1$.
-Even when the system is instantaneously quenched to a completely unstable state, the two models maintain $\Delta \rho $ and $\Delta (\rho \mathbf{u})$ to machine accuracy.
-However, $\Delta e_{T}(t)$ oscillates and persistently grows during the whole procedure mimicked by the D2V16 model.
+In our simulations, the average energy density $e_{T}=\rho T-a\rho ^{2}+K|\bm{\nabla}\rho |^{2}/2+\rho u^{2}/2=-3.000015$.
+Different from $\Delta \rho $ and $\Delta (\rho \mathbf{u})$, $\Delta e_{T}(t)$ oscillates and persistently grows during the whole procedure mimicked by the D2V16 model.
 Two reasons account for the oscillation and growth in $\Delta e_{T}(t)$.
 First, the appearance of numerous liquid-vapor interfaces in the spinodal decomposition stage induces macroscopic quantity gradients and accumulated spatial discretization errors.
 Second, the resulting macroscopic quantity gradients serve as sources of HNE and TNE which may threaten the validity of the lower-order DBM.
 The maximum deviation of $ e_{T}(t)$ is $0.01$ for the D2V16 model, while $O(10^{-6})$ for the D2V30 model, demonstrating that the D2V30 model is more effective in maintaining energy conservation and more capable of handling typical non-equilibrium processes.
+These variations are indicators of model accuracy, which significantly affect the phase morphology, flow field distribution, and stability of simulation.

 The results for two-dimensional lattices with 13, 15, 16, and 30 velocities indicate that increasing the order of approximation of the lattice Boltzmann equation enhances performance in maintaining thermodynamic consistency, energy conservation, and refraining spurious currents.